mpyne-navy/dsb-report/dsb-report.md

 into use.
 Standardization on a language is the best way to introduce the new practices rapidly.

-### *Ada, The Standard Language* {#ada-the-standard-language .unnumbered}
+### *Ada, The Standard Language*

 ### It is a major technology step forward for the DoD to insist that all software be built in a high-level language.
-It is a major management step forward to standardize on a single high-level language. {#it-is-a-major-technology-step-forward-for-the-dod-to-insist-that-all-software-be-built-in-a-high-level-language.-it-is-a-major-management-step-forward-to-standardize-on-a-single-high-level-language. .unnumbered}
+It is a major management step forward to standardize on a single high-level language.

 It is not simple to do so; Fortran and Cobol will each survive in some military applications.
 The driving reasons to standardize new